Home Compare PG vs ULVR.L

 The Procter & Gamble Company vs Unilever: Which Stock Looks Stronger in 2026?

-Unilever leads structurally, with growth as the clearest single gap between the two profiles.
+The structural profiles are close, with Unilever carrying a narrow edge on growth.
 The Procter & Gamble Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON